dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into a package, which you can run in any host.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all of its dependencies that it needs in order to run into a standardized package, which you can run in any host.

 The only requirement to get your application running in 99% of the time is that you also need to have Docker installed on that host.

-Because Docker relies on Linux specific features, you can only run Docker natively on Linux, but there are ways how you run it on non Linux host as well.
+Because Docker relies heavily on Linux specific features, you can currently run Docker natively only on Linux, but there are multiple ways how you can run it on non Linux host as well.

 Docker also gives you tools so you can share your application with others with ease.

-That is I think the most simplified high level explanation I could think of how I would describe Docker to someone very briefly.
+That is I think the most simplified high level explanation I could think of how I would describe Docker to a Drupal developer very briefly.

 There is obviously much more to Docker than I have managed to describe in that short description, but we will focus mostly on these aspects of Docker in this